bldavies/bldavies.com/content/blog/2020-12-13-gift-exchange-mechanisms/index.md

 ---

-*Thanks for Mohamad Adhami, Nick Cao, and Spencer Pantoja for commenting on a draft version of this post.*
+*Thanks to Mohamad Adhami, Nick Cao, and Spencer Pantoja for commenting on a draft version of this post.*